 In addition, Windows 7 and Windows XP received a critical update to protect devices against a possible widespread attack like the WannaCry exploit malware that we’ve seen in 2017.

 As part of the 20H1 development, Microsoft also rolled out the Windows 10 build 18898 for PCs enrolled in the Fast ring of Windows Insider Program with Task Manager improvements.

 Microsoft Office has new filetype icons, and these are the new designs.

 In case you missed it, you can also download the pick of the week theme: Community Showcase Dramatic Skies 3 to refresh your desktop.

 Windows 10 version 1903, May 2019 Update, will release to everyone in the coming days, and there is a (revised) look at all the new features and changes.
 Also, check out the top 10 hidden features coming with the first semi-annual update.

 This week, you also learn a number of tips to get the most out of Windows 10, including the steps to reset your computer by removing everything with only a few clicks.

-A new updated version of Sticky Notes is now available for Windows 10 with the ability add images to you notes, and here’s how to use the feature.
+A new updated version of Sticky Notes is now available for Windows 10 with the ability to add images to your notes, and here’s how to use the feature.

 We also looked at the steps to quickly create a virtual machine with Ubuntu Linux using the Quick Create feature on Hyper-V Manager.